enasequence/read_docs/prog_05.md

 ```

-## Some points about the sample XML file
+## Two more points about the sample XML file

 ### XML Schema